Anjanee123/Anjanee123/README.md

 # 💫 About Me
-I’m **Anjanee Kumari**, a final-year B.Tech student with a strong passion for creating visually appealing and interactive web applications.
-Eager to apply my knowledge of the **MERN stack** and contribute to real-world projects.
-I am motivated, punctual, open-minded, and adaptive to various environments.
+I am Anjanee Kumari, a B.Tech graduate with a strong passion for Data Analytics.
+I have hands-on experience in Python, SQL, Excel, and Power BI, with a solid understanding of data cleaning, data transformation, and data visualization.
+I am skilled at converting raw data into meaningful insights to support decision-making.
+I am eager to apply my analytical and problem-solving abilities to real-world projects.
+I am a self-motivated, detail-oriented, and adaptable individual who is always willing to learn and grow.

 ---